El Salvador Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay in El Salvador if I'm a resident employee?
+How much income tax will I pay if I move to El Salvador as a remote worker?

-You must pay two mandatory contributions: ISSS (social security for health and maternity) at 3% of your salary up to USD 1,000 per month, then capped at USD 360 annually, and AFP (mandatory pension fund) at 7.25% of your total salary with no cap.
-Both contributions are deductible from your gross income before income tax is calculated.
+ISSS and AFP are mandatory employee social contributions in El Salvador.
+ISSS (Social Security) is 3% of your salary up to USD 1,000 per month, then capped at USD 30 per month for higher earners, totaling a maximum of USD 360 per year.
+AFP (Mandatory Pension Fund) is 7.25% of your gross salary with no cap.
+Both contributions are deductible from your income before calculating income tax, which reduces your overall tax liability.

-Is there a standard deduction in El Salvador's income tax system?
+Is there a standard deduction in El Salvador?

 Compare El Salvador with another country